mrmemes-eth/voxdolo.github.com/_posts/2010-09-21-remote-pairing-with-vim-and-tmux.md

 1. **Light Weight**: the internet connections would be of variable quality, so we required something that wouldn't tax small pipes.

-We'd previously used was iChat Screen Sharing when we needed to do this at [Hashrocket][hr]&hellip; it works great for numbers 1 and 2, gets us half way to number 3, but falls over entirely on number 4.
+We'd previously used iChat Screen Sharing when we needed to do this at [Hashrocket][hr]&hellip; it works great for numbers 1 and 2, gets us half way to number 3, but falls over entirely on number 4.
 The lag from sending so much data over the network starts out as merely grating, but quickly crescendos in